|240 Door Vinyl Stripe Kits

 new stripe to be.
 I recommend laying down a straight masking tape line.

-This will help keep your new stripe straight and even
+This will help keep your new stripes straight and even

-When installing a vinyl stripe, install these pieces one door or one section at a time.
+When installing a vinyl stripe, install these pieces one door at a time or one piece at a time.

-The felt edge helps prevent srcatches on the black vinyl
+The felt edge helps prevent scratches on the black vinyl

 surface when you're smoothing it out.